dotnet/docs/docs/desktop-wpf/data/data-binding-overview.md

 Other than binding to a collection, this scenario is also useful when you want to bind to an entire object instead of just a single property of an object.
 For example, if your source object is of type <xref:System.String>, you may simply want to bind to the string itself.
 Another common scenario is when you want to bind an element to an object with several properties.

 You may need to apply custom logic so that the data is meaningful to your bound target property.
-The custom logic may be in the form of a custom converter (if default type conversion does not exist).
+The custom logic may be in the form of a custom converter if default type conversion does not exist.
 See [Data Conversion](#data-conversion) for information about converters.

 ### Binding and BindingExpression

-Before getting into other features and usages of data binding, it would be useful to introduce the <xref:System.Windows.Data.BindingExpression> class.
-As you have seen in previous sections, the <xref:System.Windows.Data.Binding> class is the high-level class for the declaration of a binding; the <xref:System.Windows.Data.Binding> class provides many properties that allow you to specify the characteristics of a binding.
+Before getting into other features and usages of data binding, it is useful to introduce the <xref:System.Windows.Data.BindingExpression> class.
+As you have seen in previous sections, the <xref:System.Windows.Data.Binding> class is the high-level class for the declaration of a binding; it provides many properties that allow you to specify the characteristics of a binding.
 A related class, <xref:System.Windows.Data.BindingExpression>, is the underlying object that maintains the connection between the source and the target.
 A binding contains all the information that can be shared across several binding expressions.
 A <xref:System.Windows.Data.BindingExpression> is an instance expression that cannot be shared and contains all the instance information of the <xref:System.Windows.Data.Binding>.

-Consider the following example where `myDataObject` is an instance of `MyData` class, `myBinding` is the source <xref:System.Windows.Data.Binding> object, and `MyData` class is a defined class that contains a string property named `MyDataProperty`.
-This example binds the text content of `mytext`, an instance of <xref:System.Windows.Controls.TextBlock>, to `MyDataProperty`.
+Consider the following example, where `myDataObject` is an instance of the `MyData` class, `myBinding` is the source <xref:System.Windows.Data.Binding> object, and `MyData` is a defined class that contains a string property named `MyDataProperty`.
+This example binds the text content of `myText`, an instance of <xref:System.Windows.Controls.TextBlock>, to `MyDataProperty`.

 [!code-csharp[CodeOnlyBinding](../../../samples/snippets/desktop-guide/wpf/data-binding-overview/csharp/ManualBinding.cs#CodeOnlyBinding)]
 [!code-vb[CodeOnlyBinding](../../../samples/snippets/desktop-guide/wpf/data-binding-overview/vb/ManualBinding.vb#CodeOnlyBinding)]

 You can use the same *myBinding* object to create other bindings.
-For example, you may use *myBinding* object to bind the text content of a check box to *MyDataProperty*.
+For example, you can use the *myBinding* object to bind the text content of a check box to *MyDataProperty*.
 In that scenario, there will be two instances of <xref:System.Windows.Data.BindingExpression> sharing the *myBinding* object.

-A <xref:System.Windows.Data.BindingExpression> object can be obtained through the return value of calling <xref:System.Windows.Data.BindingOperations.GetBindingExpression%2A> on a data-bound object.
+A <xref:System.Windows.Data.BindingExpression> object is returned by calling <xref:System.Windows.Data.BindingOperations.GetBindingExpression%2A> on a data-bound object.
 The following articles demonstrate some of the usages of the <xref:System.Windows.Data.BindingExpression> class:

 - [Get the Binding Object from a Bound Target Property](../../framework/wpf/data/how-to-get-the-binding-object-from-a-bound-target-property.md)